Takewkat/zsh-setup/README.md

 # ZSH Setup

-My zsh configuration for syncing across MacBooks
+My zsh configuration for syncing across MacBooks, first step in the termnial chad roadmap

 ## Quick Setup on New MacBook